sahil-katle/fastapi-finance-tracker/notes.md

 - Filters like "Show only expenses" OR "Show items between specific dates"

 ## Pagination Envelope / Response Envelope
-- Instead of returning a bare list, we are returnng JSON object with metadata + items.
+- Instead of returning a bare list, we are returning JSON object with metadata + items.

 eg:
 ```